Latin American Foundation for the Future

 Importantly, it is preferable if those volunteers with laptops bring their own as LAFF only one accessible for volunteer use.
 Please discuss with the IPM if you require the use of this laptop in advance.

 LAFF believes in creating independence, not dependence.
 This is crucial in our partner approach to both children and young people, and the organisations which directly support them.
 We also believe in sustainability, and aim to achieve it for those we help through educating and empowering our local partners.
 We achieve this by supporting our partner organisations and this help takes the form of capacity-building, technical training as well as income-generation and cost reduction activity.
 In this way we help street, working and vulnerable children to thrive, supporting them into adulthood with a good education, life skills, employable skills and a sense of self-worth.

 LAFF is a primarily volunteer-led organisation, which relies on volunteer support in the UK, online and in Peru to help us continue our work.

 At the present time LAFF partners with 5 organisations in Lima and Cusco.
-Two of our partner organisations in Cusco are homes and/or shelters for street boys and teenage mothers, while the other two provide school term home for girls who do not have access to education due to their remote locality.
+Two of our partner organisations in Cusco are homes for street boys and teenage mothers, while the other two provide school term home for girls who do not have access to education due to their remote locality.
 The last partner provides education initiatives for gang children in Lima.
 Our support for these partners is focused on education based initiatives, however we have helped to fund and initiate well-being projects for many of our partners when needed.